 Note that a number of the free antivirus software listed have limited support for scanning spyware and other types of non-virus malware that their commercial equivalents provide.
-If you are looking for commercial antivirus software, one that comes highly recommended by security-conscious people is the Avira Antivir Premium (which is very light on resources and consistently has a very high detection rate).
+If you are looking for commercial antivirus software, one that comes highly recommended by security-conscious people is the Avira Antivirus Suite (which is very light on resources and consistently has a very high detection rate).
 Also popular among many computer users is Norton Security / Internet Security (the exact name depends on which country you're in), which also has a Mac OS X version.

 If your system is already infected, you may also want to take a look at the Free Antivirus Rescue CDs and DVDs page.